South Eastern Freeway: History

 An additional exit was built at Monarto around 1999 to service an expanding commercial zone and the Monarto Zoo in the area.
 Another exit was announced in 2014 at Bald Hills Road, 4 km southeast of the Mount Barker interchange to service growing housing estates in southern Mount Barker and Nairne.
 Bardavcol started construction in May 2015, with the interchange including entry and exit ramps in both directions.
 The $27mil project was funded with $16mil by the Federal Government, $8mil by the Government of South Australia and $3mil from the Mount Barker District Council.
 The new interchange opened on 15 August 2016.

+An upgrade at the Verdun Interchange began in 2026 (site testing began 2025).
+The upgrade allows carriageway access to and egress from both directions rather than the previous city-bound only.

 The Freeway bypasses many towns previously along the Princes Highway, including: